 When working for a multiplicity of clients who can be, or are in competitive positions, the right to use information and results across projects will be negotiated and carefully defined.

 Consultants will acknowledge the due contributions of all people and organisations associated with the project or publication.

 Consultants will make draft research reports available for objective peer review.

 The client/s, participants and personnel involved in the project, will normally be given a report or a summary of the findings, or be informed as to how they can access the report.

 Files containing confidential information will be password protected.
-Computer disks, CD ROM and backup tapes will be securely stored.
+Computer disks, CD/DVD and backup media will be securely stored.
 Identifying information and cross-matching lists will be stored securely in a separate location to the data itself.